goose72-tg/GoosePanel_v.1.0.6/README.md

 **Goose Panel** is a panel for launching multiple CS2 and automation farming case CS2.

-Created in 12 hours using Chat GPT.
+Created in 2 months using Chat GPT.

 ## 📌 Requirements